adrian-salajan/adrian-salajan.github.io/_posts/2021-01-25-images-functor.md

 ![ignore][ignore]

 ----

+There are a lot more creative effects which one can do just by manipulating individual pixel colors.
+Beside the ones above you can find in the sample project implementations for: saturate, desaturate, invert colors, keep only one color channel (red / green / blue / alpha), swap colors.
+Of course many others useful effects can be done if one knows some color theory - which I don't.

-In the next post of this series we will see new effects with the help of applicatives.
+In the next post of this series we will see new effects done with the help of applicatives.